eigent-ai/.github/profile/README.md

 Eigent is the world's first multi-agent workforce built with [CAMEL framwork](camel-link) to unlock your exceptional productivity.
 We are dedicated to advancing multi-agent infrastructures and AI Agent research and development while democratizing AGI for all.

-### [🤝 Contributing][github-issue-link]
+### [🤝 Contributing][contribution-link]

 We believe in building trust and embracing all forms of open-source collaborations.
 Your creative contributions help drive the innovation of `Eigent`.
-Explore our GitHub issues and projects to dive in and show us what you’ve got 🤝❤️
+Explore our GitHub issues and projects to dive in and show us what you’ve got 🤝❤️ [Contribution Guideline][contribution-link]

-[Contribution Guideline][contribution-link]

 ### [❤️ Sponsor][sponsor-link]